 Finally, we recommend that businesses with sensitive, high-value apps also make use of threat intelligence.

 With a threat intelligence and risk analysis system, you can scan the landscape for common threats and can better plan a defensive strategy.

 By using a combination of these measures, you're not left hoping that you can rely on outside protection.

 You've designed for the things you can’t control as well as the things that you can.

-You're ready for the zero trust world.
+Your app is ready for the zero trust world.

-We equip apps with robust protection so that they’re ready to operate in the zero trust world.
+We equip mobile apps with robust protection so that they’re ready to operate in the zero trust world.

 Find out more about DexProtector and how it works to keep your apps safe.